 Mishkan & Kohanim

 The Mishkan (Tabernacle) is the tool for converting functional material into the timeless.
 It does this by bringing the material and spiritual together: G-d’s dwells within the people spiritually and we render that relationship physically.
 How?
 The three major objects represent G-d’s revelations.
 The Menorah is a representation of the burning bush (it burns but is never consumed).
 The Lechem Panim (bread of faces or showbread) represents G-d’s revelation to the people with giving of the Ma’an.
 And the Aron (Holy Ark) represents the revelation at Mount Sinai.
 These are the divine parts.

 All of this is surrounded by curtains and pillars.
 We are called a Mamlechet Kohanim (Kingdom of Priests) and Goi Kadosh (Holy people).
-The curtains, which have angels close to G-d (Keruvim) on them and which are formless without law represent the Goi Kadosh (Goi is used for cud and escapes hard definition).
+The curtains, which have angels close to G-d (Keruvim) on them and which are formless without law represent the Goi Kadosh.
 There are 53 pillars in one layer of the Mishkan walls and 56 in the other (excluding the gate).
 Likewise, there are 53 laws and 56 outcomes in the laws in the Torah reading before the description of the Mishkan.
 This represents the Mamlechet Kohanim.
 Taken together, the Mishkan is a very literal representation of G-d’s revelations surrounded by the people.
 It is thus a crossing point between the physical and the spiritual.
+Many of the laws of Torah are precisely that – the rendering of spiritual concepts in the physical world.

 On the side, the land of milk and honey isn’t simply an extension of this.
 Honey represents short-term fuel for creation and milk (the material of physiological dedication to the next generation) fuels the timeless relationship with G-d.
 Milk and honey provide the fuel for the process of goodness and holiness but the land is not independently classified as holy.